jboates01/fulcrum-active-fitness-gym/README.md

 - **Problem:** While the pages loaded correctly on Gitpod, it lost all images and page structure when pushed to GitHub.
 - **Fix:** Researched the problem and found some answers from stackoverflow.com which indicated that GitHub did not like image file paths like (../images/image.jpg) and that removing the first / will resolve the problem.
 Corrected the paths on all images i.e (images/images.jpg) on all pages and tested to ensure that all  image links were properly working on all pages.

-### Contact

-For more information, please contact me at jake.boateng@gmail.com.